Lake Pontchartrain—Clovelly Oil Co.October 27, 2017

 Clovelly operates twenty-five different wells throughout three Louisiana counties, mostly in Jefferson and Evangeline Parish.
 Despite its relatively minor status as a player in the Louisiana oil industry, this is not the first time it has made headlines in recent history.

 In addition to being a defendant in a 2013 lawsuit brought by the Southeast Louisiana Flood Protection Authority against over 100 companies for eroding and degrading the Louisiana Coast, Clovelly received public scrutiny following a 2003 welding fire on the same Lake Pontchartrain platform.[ii]
-That fire was caused by a welding spark which ignited a gas tank, causing a fire that lasted for more than 45 minutes; one employee was seriously injured trying to extinguish the flames.
+That fire was caused by a welding spark that ignited a gas tank, causing a fire that lasted for more than 45 minutes; one employee was seriously injured trying to extinguish the flames.

 Though it remains unclear whether damage to the platform is too extensive to permit further use of the Lake Pontchartrain facility, the explosion serves as a blunt reminder of the types of accidents that frequently occur in oil and gas industry jobs, whether on an active drilling site or not.
 In addition to fires and explosions like those that occurred on the Lake Pontchartrain platform, some of the most common causes of oil rig injuries include: